joakim/git-easy/Readme.md

 Branch 'bug/nasty-bug' merged into 'master' and deleted
 ```

+The structure of all branch related commands is always `git verb (group) branch-name`, which even of makes sense gramatically ("start the feature fun-experiment").

 As the last command in the example above shows, all commands except `git start` assume the current branch if none is specified.

 Grouping you branches makes for a tidy branch structure in both the terminal and some UI applications for Git: